510: The Painted Hills

 But I wanted a Super Soaker!

 The Super Soaker is a toy water gun made by Hasbro.
+The prototype for the Super Soaker was built out of PVC pipe, Plexiglas, and a 2-liter soda bottle.

 Divorced?
 Harassed by creditors?

-This appears to be an imitation of the many ads for attorneys that air on late-night TV.
+An imitation of the many ads for attorneys that air on late-night TV.

-Heathcliff is the anti-hero of Emily Bronte’s classic romantic novel Wuthering Heights, first published in 1847.
+Heathcliff is the anti-hero of Emily Brontë’s classic romantic novel Wuthering Heights, first published in 1847.

 [Hummed.]
 The Great Escape theme.